-- ERF can take time and effort to set up and maintain.
-It may take several years for the fund to be large enough to use consistently. - NS sets the rules and regulations for the ERF.
-These rules can change and the funds be used for other pressing operational needs rather than the originally specified purpose. - ERF monies at branch levels create the risk that funds will be misused; branch-level fiscal controls may not be robust.
+ADVANTAGES DISADVANTAGES • ERF can take time and effort to set up and Access to funding in the country; money is in the NS bank account and local maintain.
+It may take several years for the fund to be large enough to use consistently. • NS can create ERF funds in its' branchcurrency.

+- NS sets the rules and regulations for the ERF.
+These rules can change and the funds be used for other pressing operational needs rather than the originally specified Continuous improvement and Lessons purpose. learned documentation of the ERF allow - ERF monies at branch levels create the risk that funds will be misused; branch-level fiscal controls may not be robust.